Nicola1971/ContactSettings/README.md

 # ContactSettings
-MODX Evolution Plugin to add contacts and social system settings
+Evolution Plugin to add contacts and social system settings

 based on customSettings by Andchir :